CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/03-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 The goal of this challenge is to finish a simple react app.

-### Task 1: Create React app in Microsoft Dev Box
+### Task 1: Create app in Microsoft Dev Box

+- Create an index html file
-- Create a react "Hello World" app
+- Write a simple Header "Hello World"
 - Start the App

 ### Task 2: Github Codespaces setup

 - Login to [Github Codespaces](https://github.com/features/codespaces)
 - Create a blank project
-- Delete the template code and try to have a same outcome like in the previous task
-- Install the Live Server Extension
+- Write a simple Header "Hello World"
 - Start the app

 ### Task 3: VS Code Extensions

-Install one or some extensions for VS Code of your choice
+Install the Live Server VS Code Extension in both environments

 ### Task 4: Source Code Management

-- Push your app created in the Dev Box to a new Github Repository
+- Push your the Dev Box app in to a new Github Repository
 - Use Github Codespaces feature to automatically create a new Github repository for your project

 ## Challenge Completed if

 - The "Hello World" app runs on both tools
-- Image shows up in the public folder on both tools.
+- Code is pushed in a Github Repository